 4.2 Action/enforcement taken following the most recent inspection dated 11 February 2020

-The most recent inspection of the establishment was an unannounced care inspection.
+The most recent inspection of the establishment was an announced care inspection.
+The completed QIP was returned and approved by the care inspector.

 4.3 Review of areas for improvement from the last care inspection dated 11 February 2020